ottrtech/javascript-assessment/readme.md

 # JavaScript Challenges

 This repository contains a set of basic JavaScript challenges.
-These challenges are designed to help beginners practice and improve their understanding of JavaScript.
-Below is a description of each challenge.
+For each challenge, write the pseudocode before implementing the solution.
+The pseudocode should outline the logical steps required to solve the problem.

 ## Challenge 1: Reverse a String